Hit and Run Car Accidents: What Drivers Need To Know?

 For example:

 In a parking lot, it can be a minor fender bender.
 It can be a serious collision on the highway.
-The state law demands drivers in both situations to stop.
+The state law demands that drivers in both situations stop.
 It requires sharing contact and insurance information and calling for help if someone is injured.
 There is a different kind of claim when the driver at fault drives away, since it is possible that the person at fault will never be found.

 Without the other driver’s details, your claim may rely on your own coverage.
 Utah drivers often carry personal injury protection, called PIP, that can help with medical costs.
 Many policies also include uninsured motorist coverage.
 These benefits can keep your care and repairs moving while police work to identify the other vehicle.